armerj/jekyll-now/codebreaker_2019/_posts/2020-01-03-CodeBreaker-2019-Task-5.md

 title: NSA Codebreaker 2019, Task 5
 ---

-Task 5 requires you to determine the organization's leader and submit his last encrypted message.
+Task 5 requires you to determine the organization's leader's identity and submit his last encrypted message.

 # Analyzing the OAUTH Verification Python Script #
 The task provides a compiled python script that the server uses to verify a user's OAUTH tokens when logging into the XMPP server.
 I ran *file* on the pyc file which reported that it was a "python 2.7 byte-compiled" file.
 I used *uncompyle6* to decompile the file to a python script.